TEN YEARS AGO TODAY! THE REAL TEST OF THE 2014 HUSQVARNA FC250

 (6) Hand guards.
 The 2014 Husqvarna FC250 comes with white hand guards.
 The KTM 250SXF doesn’t come with hand guards.

 (8) Color choices.
 Aside from the obvious color differences, the FC250 has a black rear sprocket instead of silver.
 It also has a yellow powder-coated valve cover (the previous generation had a red valve cover and was appropriately called the “red head”).
-Somehow “yellow head” doesn’t have a very sporty ring to it.
+However, “yellow head” didn’t have a very sporty ring to it.
 The grips have “Husqvarna” embedded in them (instead of “KTM”) and are black and gray (instead of black and orange).
 The clutch cover also has the Husqvarna logo, as opposed to “KTM Racing.”
-The shock spring is white instead of orange, and the muffler has “Husqvarna” written on the can, whereas the KTM doesn’t have a inscription.
+The shock spring is white instead of orange, and the muffler has “Husqvarna” written on the can, whereas the KTM doesn’t have an inscription.

 (9) Map switch.
 The Husqvarna comes a map switch on the right side of the handlebars.
 With two preprogrammed ignition maps, the user can toggle between two different settings.
 The second map retards the timing by one percent and has a mellower hit.
 This switch can be changed while the bike is running and in gear.